joshgerdes/jekyll-uno/_posts/2022-06-05-turn-on-a-azure-virtual-machine-using-azure-automation.md

 | Deallocating | This is the transitional state between running and deallocated. | Not billed |
 | Deallocated | The Virtual Machine has released the lease on the underlying hardware and is completely powered off.
 This state is also referred to as Stopped (Deallocated). | Not billed |

-Turning off a Virtual Machine in Microsoft Azure on a schedule can quickly be done using the built-in Shutdown controls in the Virtual Machine blade _(part of_ [_Azure Lab Services_](https://azure.microsoft.com/en-us/services/lab-services/?WT.mc_id=AZ-MVP-5004796 " Azure Lab Services")_, but not a requirement)_, but what about starting it?
+Turning off a Virtual Machine in Microsoft Azure on a schedule can quickly be done using the built-in Shutdown controls in the Virtual Machine blade _(part of_ [_Azure Lab Services_](https://azure.microsoft.com/en-us/services/lab-services/?WT.mc_id=AZ-MVP-5004796 " Azure Lab Services"){:target="_blank"}_, but not a requirement)_, but what about starting it?

 You have a few options, Logic Apps, PowerShell, Functions and Runbooks; most of the time, these will run on a standard 7 AM to 5 PM Monday to Friday schedule _(meaning the Virtual Machine is off during off-peak hours and weekends, reducing compute cost)_.